bergkvist/videoid/docs/2_THEORY.md

 #### Problems
  - The resulting sequence will be quite «noisy» due to the nature of the comparisons.
  - Anything lasting less than 1-2 seconds is unlikely to be a match, so we don’t want this to register as a discovery.
-(Consider a both the asset and compilation having a single entirely black frame)
+(Consider both the asset and compilation having a single entirely black frame)

 #### To solve these problems, two new signals will be computed
 - The ***rolling average*** of the sequence with an empiric period.